kash0lt/send_aprs/README.md

 You should either create your own support file called aprs_secinfo.py that has a class of the same name, or replace
   the tags in the send_aprs.py file with your own data using strings
-Here is a sample of a support script that hold authentication information.
+Here is a sample of a support script that holds authentication information.

 ```
 class aprs_secinfo():